UJDuran/milestoneOne_T6/Specification.md

 2. Users click option “share” on the top-right of that flashcard.
 3. System prompts some options such as download to user’s phone or share to their friends via message, Facebook, email, etc.
 4. Users click on option they choose.

-**Primary Postconditions**
+5. Users confirm by clicking download/send.

+##### Primary Postconditions
-With input a markdown file: Make flashcard easier to read
+1. With input a markdown file: Make flashcard easier to read

-With output flashcard: Can download their flashcard to phone, so users can see it everywhere.
+2. With output flashcard: Can download their flashcard to phone, so users can see it everywhere.
 Also, users can share useful information to their friends.

 ##### Alternate Triggers
+1. With input a markdown file:
-**With input a markdown file:**
+a.
+Users select that flashcard which user input a markdown file.
-Users select that flashcard, click option “edit”
+b.
+Users click option “edit” on the right-top of the flashcard.
+c.
 Users delete “##” before the word.

-**With output flashcard:**
-Users turn on internet in their phone
+2. With output flashcard: Users turn on internet in their phone.

 ##### Alternate Squences

-**With input a markdown file**
+1. With input a markdown file:
+a.
 Users change their mind; they do not want to input a markdown file.

-**With output flashcard**
+2. With output flashcard:
-Users save or share without internet.
+a.
+Users save or share without internet
+b.
 System displays an error message to user.
+c.
 System prompts user turn on internet.

 ##### Alternate Postconditions
+1	With input a markdown file.
+a.
+Uers successfully undo.
+2. With output flashcard
+b.
+Users successfully download/send.